awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-operations.md

 ## Resizing clusters in Amazon Redshift<a name="rs-resize-tutorial"></a>

 As your data warehousing capacity and performance needs change or grow, you can resize your cluster to make the best use of the computing and storage options that Amazon Redshift provides\.

  You can use elastic resize to scale your cluster by changing the node type and number of nodes\.
-Or, if your new node configuration is not available through elastic resize, you can use classic resize\.
+We recommend using elastic resize, which typically completes in minutes\.
+If your new node configuration isn't available through elastic resize, you can use classic resize\.
+Classic resize takes more time to complete, because it involves provisioning a new cluster and copying data blocks to it\.
+In contrast, elastic resize redistributes data slices, which requires fewer resources\.

 To resize your cluster, use one of the following approaches:
-+ **Elastic resize** – Use elastic resize to change the node type, number of nodes, or both\.
-If you only change the number of nodes, then queries are temporarily paused and connections are held open if possible\.
-During the resize operation, the cluster is read\-only\.
++ **Elastic resize** – Use it to change the node type, number of nodes, or both\.
+Elastic resize works quickly by changing or adding nodes to your existing cluster\.
+If you change only the number of nodes, queries are temporarily paused and connections are held open, if possible\.
 Typically, elastic resize takes 10–15 minutes\.
-We recommend using elastic resize when possible\.
-+ **Classic resize** – Use classic resize to change the node type, number of nodes, or both\.
-Choose this option when you are resizing to a configuration that isn't available through elastic resize\.
-An example is to or from a single\-node cluster\.
 During the resize operation, the cluster is read\-only\.

-Typically, classic resize takes 2 hours–2 days or longer, depending on your data's size\.
+  We recommend using elastic resize whenever possible, because it completes much more quickly than classic resize\.
++ **Classic resize** – Use it to change the node type, number of nodes, or both\.
+Classic resize provisions a new cluster and copies the data from the source cluster to the new cluster\.
+Choose this option only when you are resizing to a configuration that isn't available through elastic resize, because it takes considerably more time to complete\.
+An example of when to use it is when resizing to or from a single\-node cluster\.
+During the resize operation, the cluster is read\-only\.
+Classic resize can take several hours to several days, or longer, depending on the amount of data to transfer and the difference in cluster size and computing resources\.

-+ **Snapshot and restore with classic resize** – To keep your cluster available during a classic resize, you can first make a copy of an existing cluster, then resize the new cluster\.
+  If your configuration warrants performing a classic resize, you can minimize production impact by making a copy of your existing cluster and subsequently resizing the copy\.
+[Snapshot, restore, and resize](#rs-tutorial-snapshot-restore-resize-overview) describes the steps\.

 You can resize \(both elastic resize and classic resize\) your cluster on a schedule\.
 When you use the new Amazon Redshift console, you can set up a schedule to resize your cluster\.
 For more information, see [Resizing a cluster](managing-clusters-console.md#resizing-cluster)\.
 You can also use the AWS CLI or Amazon Redshift API operations to schedule a resize\.
 For more information, see [create\-scheduled\-action](https://docs.aws.amazon.com/cli/latest/reference/redshift/create-scheduled-action.html) in the *AWS CLI Command Reference* or [CreateScheduledAction](https://docs.aws.amazon.com/redshift/latest/APIReference/API_CreateScheduledAction.html) in the *Amazon Redshift API Reference*\.